 At other times, Rosalind sounds downright cynical about love.
 When Orlando declares that he will love "Rosalind" forever, our girl says "No, no, Orlando;/ men are April when they woo, December when they wed:/ maids are May when they are maids, but the sky/ changes when they are wives" (4.1.156-157).
 In other words, Rosalind worries that Orlando will lose interest in her after he's married her and spent the night in her bed.

 The great thing about Rosalind is that she doesn't let any of this get her down.
 She knows that love isn't all chocolates and roses, but she's still willing to take a chance on loving Orlando.

-When Rosalind runs away to the forest, she knows that rape and robbery are a very real possibility on the road so, she decides to disguise herself as a young man named Ganymede.
+When Rosalind runs away to the forest, she knows that rape and robbery are very real possibilities on the road, so she decides to disguise herself as a young man named Ganymede.
 When our bossy, opinionated, and gutsy girl dons her disguise and ventures into Arden, she challenges all kinds of traditional 16th-century assumptions about women being passive, silent, and helpless.

 As many other mannish cowards have